 Despite the innumerable contributions that immigrants have made to the city, many individuals in this population are not thriving here.
 Pew found that 14% of residents experiencing poverty are immigrants, which translates to about 24% of the total immigrant population.
 While this is slightly lower than the rate for domestic-born residents, the poverty rate has been increasing among immigrants at a faster rate than native residents.

 Across the city, the median income for immigrants is slightly lower than non-immigrants indicating that overall, this population has less access to sustainable employment opportunities.
 This is supported by data, which shows that immigrants are most frequently employed in jobs that traditionally lack sustainable wages or pathways for upward mobility such as housekeeping, cashier, nursing care, and construction jobs.
 In addition, nearly one third of adult immigrants do not have a high school diploma–a rate that has increased since 2000, while the rates of native-born residents without a high school diploma has decreased.
 This is significant, since lower educational attainment is highly associated with lower wages and fewer opportunities for employment and employment advancement.
-Finally, the rate of immigrants with low levels of english proficiency has increased significantly between 2000-2016 to 30%.
-This is another complicating factor for employment since low english-proficiency or speaking with an accent is linked to lower income.
+Finally, the rate of immigrants with low levels of English proficiency has increased significantly between 2000-2016 to 30%.
+This is another complicating factor for employment since low english-proficiency is linked to lower income.

 Given the data–the need for interventions focusing the immigrants in our community is a vital part of reducing and preventing poverty citywide.
 Temple University’s LNPWI is currently partnering with the Welcoming Center for New Pennsylvanians and other organizations that serve ELL and Immigrant communities to better understand how we can address the challenges that hinder ELL and immigrants from obtaining sustainable employment and also to find ways to uplift the strengths that make ELL and immigrants a major asset to the labor force.
 Preliminary conversations with stakeholders revealed some key strategies and considerations that they believe would begin forging a path of economic stability for all immigrants and ELL:

-First, in line with the “Narrowing the Gap” report’s goal to “Sponsor Programs to Support Hiring and Training Entry-Level Worker”, stakeholders suggested increasing support for workforce development programs and opportunities that leverage and maximize the skills and experiences that individuals have gained from their home country such, digital literacy training, and also programs that prepare immigrants and ELL to thrive in the American workplace.
+First, in line with the “Narrowing the Gap” report’s goal to “Sponsor Programs to Support Hiring and Training Entry-Level Worker”, stakeholders suggested increasing support for workforce development programs and opportunities that leverage and maximize the skills and experiences that individuals have gained from their home countries, digital literacy training, and also programs that prepare immigrants and ELL to thrive in the American workplace.

 On the other end of the spectrum for the goal of “Sponsoring Programs to Support Hiring and Training Entry-Level Workers”, stakeholders acknowledged that realistically some employers are not ready to employ immigrants.
 This may be because they do not yet view diversity as an asset to their workplace, have staff that are not culturally competent, or simply because they do not have policies and procedures in place to recruit and on-board immigrants such as a multilingual job descriptions or training materials.
 Because of this opportunity gap, strategies for achieving this goal should include preparing employers to adequately recruit, onboard, and retain employees who are immigrants.